Switched Outlet Wiring Diagrams

 Wiring diagram of a switched electrical receptacle outlet and an unswitched electrical receptacle outlet with the power entering the switched outlet electrical box from the circuit breaker panel

-In the diagram below the power is shown coming from the circuit breaker panel.
-The same wiring diagram can be used if the power is instead coming from another outlet and connected to one of the depicted outlets on the end.
+The diagram below shows the power coming from the circuit breaker panel.
+The same wiring diagram can be used if the power comes from another outlet connected to one of the depicted outlets.

 Switched outlet wiring diagram with a hot and a neutral entering the single pole switch box

-Switched outlet diagram with hot and a neutral entering the switch box.
+The switched outlet diagram shows a hot and a neutral entering the switch box.

-In the wiring diagram above a hot and a neutral enter the single pole switch box.
-From there a 3 conductor cable is installed to a switched electrical receptacle outlet.
-A two conductor cable is installed from the switched outlet to feed an outlet that is live at all times.
-A two conductor cable is run from the switch box to another duplex receptacle outlet that is also live at all times.
+In the wiring diagram above, a hot and a neutral enter the single pole switch box.
+A 3-conductor cable is installed to a switched electrical receptacle outlet.
+A two-conductor cable is installed from the switched outlet to feed an always live outlet.
+A two-conductor cable is run from the switch box to another duplex receptacle outlet that is always live.

-The following two switched outlet wiring diagrams depict how split or half switched outlets can be wired.
-The first one shows the method with the neutral conductor in the switch box.
+The following two switched outlet wiring diagrams depict how split or half-switched outlets can be wired.
+The first shows the method with the neutral conductor in the switch box.
 The bottom drawing shows how it is usually done.

-Split outlets are standard duplex outlets that have had their tabs cut to separate the top and bottom.
-In the drawings below only the tab on the LINE side of the outlet is cut because the top and bottom are using the same neutral.
+Split outlets are standard duplex outlets with tabs cut to separate the top and bottom.
+In the drawings below, only the tab on the LINE side of the outlet is cut because the top and bottom are using the same neutral.

 Half switched outlet wiring diagram depicting the electrical power feeding into an electrical receptacle box and then going to a switch and to another receptacle.
 Outlets are split wired so that the top half of the receptacle is live all of the time and the bottom of the receptacle is controlled by the wall switch.
 Depicted is the neutral conductor in the switch box as well as the cut tab location on the receptacle.

-Half switched outlet wiring diagram depicting the electrical power feeding into an electrical receptacle box and then going to a switch and to another receptacle.
+A half-switched outlet wiring diagram depicts the electrical power feeding into an electrical receptacle box and then going to a switch and another receptacle.

-Outlets are split wired so that the top half of the receptacle is live all of the time and the bottom of the receptacle is controlled by the wall switch.
-Depicted above is the neutral conductor in the switch box as well as the cut tab location on the receptacle.
+Outlets are split-wired so that the top half of the receptacle is always live, and the wall switch controls the bottom of the receptacle.
+The neutral conductor in the switch box and the cut tab location on the receptacle are depicted above.

 A duplex electrical receptacle on its side showing a cut tab

-A duplex electrical receptacle on its side showing a cut tab.
+A duplex electrical receptacle on its side shows a cut tab.

 The outlet above has a tab cut out on the hot wire side to make it a split receptacle.
-Now a constant hot wire can be attached to one screw and a switched hot wire can go under the other screw.
+A constant hot wire can be attached to one screw, and a switched hot wire can go under the other screw.

-No need to cut the tab on the neutral side if the top and bottom of the outlet are on the same circuit.
-If there will be two separate circuits, then two neutrals may be required and the neutral tab would need to be cut.
-If using a multi-wire circuit there would be no need to cut the neutral tab.
+There is no need to cut the tab on the neutral side if the top and bottom of the outlet are on the same circuit.
+Two neutrals may be required if there are two separate circuits, and the neutral tab would need to be cut.
+If using a multi-wire circuit, there would be no need to cut the neutral tab.

-A multi-wire circuit consists of a three wire cable with two LINES or hot wires and one neutral in addition to an equipment grounding conductor.
-It gets connected to a two pole circuit breaker.
+A multi-wire circuit consists of a three-wire cable with two LINES or hot wires, one neutral, and an equipment grounding conductor.
+It gets connected to a two-pole circuit breaker.

 A duplex electrical receptacle having its side tab broken off by needle nose pliers

-A duplex electrical receptacle having its side tab broken off by needle nose pliers.
+A duplex electrical receptacle has its side tab broken off by needle nose pliers.

 Three duplex electrical receptacle outlets on their side showing the break-off tabs for creating a split receptacle

-Three different duplex electrical receptacle outlets on their side showing the break-off tabs for creating a split receptacle.
+Three duplex electrical receptacle outlets on their side show the break-off tabs for creating a split receptacle.

-In the wiring diagram below the white wire that goes to the switch is being used as the hot conductor, not as a neutral.
-When using the white wire as a hot or LINE it must be re-identified with a different color other than white, gray, or green.
+In the wiring diagram below, the white wire that goes to the switch is used as the hot conductor, not as a neutral.
+When using the white wire as a hot or LINE, it must be re-identified with a color other than white, gray, or green.

-The switch leg is controlling the bottom half of each split receptacle outlet.
-A three conductor cable is used to bring the hot wire, the switch leg, and the neutral conductor to the outlet on the right.
+The switch leg controls the bottom half of each split receptacle outlet.
+A three-conductor cable brings the hot wire, the switch leg, and the neutral conductor to the outlet on the right.

-The required grounding conductor is not shown in order to keep the wiring diagrams simple.
-However, each outlet and switch is required to have its green screw connected to an equipment grounding conductor.
+The required grounding conductor is not shown to keep the wiring diagrams simple.
+However, each outlet and switch must have its green screw connected to an equipment grounding conductor.
 Click here to see my post about how to ground an outlet or switch.

-There are green wire connectors available with a hole in them that allow the use of one long wire to act as the pigtail and the other wires are twisted around it.
+Green wire connectors are available with a hole that allows one long wire to act as the pigtail, and the other wires are twisted around it.

 Switched split outlet wiring diagram for controlling the half of two duplex electrical receptacles by a wall switch without a neutral conductor.
 Also shown is the half of the receptacle that is live at all times and the tab that must be cut in order to split the receptacles

 An example of the above split outlet wiring diagram can be seen at the top of this post.
-Not pictured in the photo is the next outlet along the wall which was not controlled by the wall switch.
-It was fed by a two conductor cable instead of a three conductor cable.
+The next outlet along the wall, which was not controlled by the wall switch, is not pictured in the photo.
+It was fed by a two-conductor cable instead of a three-conductor cable.
 All outlets after the one pictured were hot at all times.

 The two neutral conductors were connected through the outlet rather than being spliced and pigtailed.
 The original installer did it that way to save time.